spatialaudio/python-sounddevice/doc/installation.rst

 Custom PortAudio Library
 ------------------------

-If you have a custom PortAudio library
-(maybe a development version or a version with different features selected), you can rename the library to ``libportaudio.so`` (Linux) or ``libportaudio.dylib`` (macOS) and move it to ``/usr/local/lib``.
+If you want to use a different version of the PortAudio library (maybe a development version or a version with different features selected), you can rename the library to ``libportaudio.so`` (Linux) or ``libportaudio.dylib`` (macOS) and move it to ``/usr/local/lib``.
 On Linux, you might have to run ``sudo ldconfig`` after that, for the library to be found.
-On Windows, you can rename the library to ``portaudio.dll`` and move it to any directory in your ``%PATH%``, e.g. ``%LOCALAPPDATA%\Microsoft\WindowsApps`` might be an option.
+On Windows, you can rename the library to ``portaudio.dll`` and move it to any directory in your ``%PATH%``.
-You can also move it to any other directory of your choosing and add that to your ``PATH`` variable.
+In case of doubt you should create a fresh directory for your library and add that to your ``PATH`` variable.